Nickolas Wilt was shot in the head on his fourth shift as a Louisville police officer

 Nickolas Wilt was on his fourth shift as a police officer when his department got the call that a gunman had opened fire.

 It was 8:38 a.m. local time on the Monday after Easter, and downtown Louisville was bustling with morning commuters.
-Officers responded to the scene within three minutes, according to interim Police Chief Jacquelyn Gwinn-Villaroel.
+Wilt and his field training officer, Cory Galloway, responded to the scene within three minutes, according to interim Police Chief Jacquelyn Gwinn-Villaroel.

-Wilt was one of the two officers who confronted the gunman, running towards the shooter as the man turned his weapon, an assault rifle, in their direction.
-The suspect, a 25-year-old bank employee who livestreamed the violence, was killed by one of the two officers.
+She added that Wilt "did not hesitate."
+He ran head-first towards the shooter as the man turned his weapon, an assault rifle, in his direction.
+The suspect, a 25-year-old bank employee who livestreamed the violence, was killed by Galloway.

 But Wilt was struck in the head in the process.
-He was among the nine people hospitalized after the shooting, and he remains in critical condition after undergoing brain surgery.
+He was among the nine people hospitalized after the shooting, and he remains sedated and in critical condition after undergoing brain surgery.

 Mayor Craig Greenberg said a group of rookie officers from Wilt's academy cohort had paid him a visit.
 The 26-year-old graduated from the police academy on Mar.
 31.